Packages

 To undo an entire series of unpublished changes:

-1. In the Explorer window, locate modified copies by the exclamation point next to their names.
-You can also select modified copies in the 3D viewport, which might be easier.
+1. In the Explorer window, locate modified copies by the dot on their package icons.
+You can also select modified copies in the 3D viewport.

 2. Right-click a single modified copy and select Undo Changes to Package, or select multiple copies (at least one of them modified), right-click, and select Undo Changes to Selected Packages.